Reflective and coreflective subcategories: Applications to triangulated categories

 \section{Applications to triangulated categories}

 In this section, we apply our results to left and right triangulated categories.
 Recall that in a left triangulated category $\mathcal{D}$ we have a left triangulation $(\Omega,\Delta)$ satisfying the axioms \textbf{(LT1)}, \textbf{(LT2)}, \textbf{(LT3)} and \textbf{(LT4)} of, for instance, \cite[Definition 3.1]{Zhi-Wei}.
 Dually, in a right triangulated category $\mathcal{D}'$ there exists a right triangulation $(\Sigma,\nabla)$ satisfying the dual axioms \textbf{(RT1)}, \textbf{(RT2)}, \textbf{(RT3)} and \textbf{(RT4)}.
 A \textit{pretriangulated category} is a left and right triangulated category in which both triangulations are compatible in the sense of \cite[Definition II.1.1]{BeligiannisReiten}.
-Notice that this notion is different to the one considered in \cite[Definition 1.1.1]{Neeman01}.
+The typical examples of left/right triangulated categories are the stable categories of abelian categories with respect to a precovering/preenveloping subcategory, see Section 5.
+Notice that the notion of pretriangulated category given here is different to the one considered in \cite[Definition 1.1.1]{Neeman01}, since the left/right translation (or loop/suspension) functor $\Omega/\Sigma$ need not be invertible.

 Recall that if $f:X \rightarrow Y$ is a morphism in a right triangulated category $\mathcal{D}$, then a \textit{cone} of $f$ is an object $Z$ appearing in a right triangle

 Since cones are unique up to isomorphism, we will denote by $\cone(f)$ the cone of the morphism $f$.